michelre/react-modal-jcto/README.md

 # react-modal-jcto

-A simple responsive and customizable modal for React projects
+A simple responsive and customizable modal for React projects.

 ![Project Image](./images/mobile.png)